DEPTFORD

 The anchor

-A real old ship’s anchor, brought to Deptford from Chatham Dockyard in 1988, a monument and landmark to remind people that Deptford was a centre for ship building since Henry VIII.
+real old ship’s anchor, brought to Deptford from Chatham Dockyard in 1988, a monument and landmark to remind people that Deptford was a centre for ship building since Henry VIII.

-Nos.
+Behind Nos.
 5-9.
-Site of RAGGEDschool, now Asda
+Site of RAGGED school, now Asda

 Before the first purpose-built Deptford Ragged School in 1886 the Deptford Ragged School was run in rented buildings and rooms.
 In 1849, five years after the start of the Deptford Ragged School, they rented a room in Duncan Yard in which to run the school.
 The school in Duncan Yard had 100 children attending and had many voluntary and paid teachers.
 Duncan Yard does not exist today, but it was most likely behind Asda on Deptford High Street.
 It would also have been behind the Admiral Duncan pub on New Cross Road, which was probably how Duncan Yard got its name.